greenido/Air-Qulity-in-the-bay-area/README.md

 ## Overview

-The goal of this project is give you (=the runner) an app that shows the air quality index for the Bay Area (CA).
+The goal of this project is give you (=the runner) an easy way to check the air quality before your next training.
+It's working for the Bay Area (CA).
 You can get this information in 3 ways:

 * [The web](https://aqi-sf.herokuapp.com/)